MicrosoftDocs/windows-dev-docs/hub/apps/design/style/icons.md

     :::column-end:::
 :::row-end:::

-## Make the icon do something
+## Make an icon do something

 After you have an icon, the next step is to make it do something by associating it with a command or a navigation action.
 The best way is to add the icon to a button or a command bar.

 ![Screenshot that shows a command bar with Share, Edit, and Delete icons, along with an ellipsis for an overflow menu.](images/icons/app-bar-desktop.svg)

-You can also animate an icon to draw attention to a UI component, such as the next button in a tutorial, or simply reflect the action that's associated with the icon in an entertaining and interesting way.
+You can also animate an icon to draw attention to a UI component, such as the next button in a tutorial, or to reflect the action that's associated with the icon in an entertaining and interesting way.
 For more information, see [AnimatedIcon](../controls/animated-icon.md).

 ## Create an icon button